All docs

 Clay credits vs. personal API keys

-When you're using Clay's AI tools, you will have two options for managing your API access: using Clay credits or connecting your own personal API keys.
+When you're using Clay's AI tools, you have two options for managing your API access: using Clay credits or connecting your own personal API keys.

 Each option has different benefits and considerations in terms of cost, convenience, and management requirements.
 Let's explore these options: